The Content Creator’s Guide to Social Media

 Getting the most out of Facebook

 For many businesses, the last decade held plenty of ups and downs from Facebook.
 As the social network grew to more than 2 billion users, promoting content with Facebook became a valuable source of exposure.
 But changes to the News Feed, privacy scandals and plenty of controversy have made developing an audience more challenging.
-Should digital publishers still plan to promote content with Facebook in 2020?
+Should digital publishers still plan to promote content with Facebook?

 The short answer is yes.
 Although reaching your audience may be more difficult now than in the past, Facebook is the world’s largest social media network.
 It remains an important way for internet users to discover your publications and engage with your business.
 In other words, don’t let the challenges distract you from the advantages of this channel.
 Read on to learn how your business can take advantage of visibility, traffic and community on Facebook.

 Update your Page

 If it’s been a while since you updated your business’s Facebook Page—or if you’re just getting started—set aside some time to review it.
 The About tab lets you add lots of information that people may be searching for about your business, like contact details and opening hours.
 Use the “About” text box to include key words, upload your logo as a profile picture and choose an on-brand cover image for your Page.

 Because Facebook Pages act like an online directory, users can arrive on your Page directly from search results.
 A post of yours might never have even made it into their News Feeds!
 Depending on your SEO, your Page might be the #1 result when people search for you.
 In short, it’s important to review your Page information regularly no matter how often you post.